Skip to content

 definitionProvider

-• Keywords: let, mut, fn, if, for, while, match, break, continue, exit, true, false
+• Keywords: let, mut, fn, type, if, for, while, match, break, continue, exit, true, false, write, …

-• Builtins: cd, exit, jobs, fg, bg, z, set, session, audit, role
+• Builtins: cd, exit, jobs, fg, bg, z, set, session, audit, profile, echo, cat, ls, pwd, grep, head, tail, sort, uniq, wc — each with a one-line description shown in the popup.

-• Scope variables and functions: from the current analysis context
+• Scope variables and functions: from the current analysis context.

 • Type methods: based on inferred type of the expression before the .